 - Laser treatment

-Larkin urges anyone with acne to schedule an appointment at Apex Dermatology right away.
+Larkin urges anyone with acne to schedule an appointment at Apex Skin right away.
 The sooner treatment begins, the more we can do to reduce and erase the scarring and get painful breakouts under control, which can help bolster your mental health and give you back your confidence.

 There is no one-size-fits-all approach to treating acne, which is why personal consultation with an experienced acne expert matters so much.
 Here at Apex Skin, we will ask many questions, understand your medical history, and lifestyle, and then deeply examine your skin to devise a plan that fits your needs and achieves your goals.
 Plus, we will walk with you the whole way as you embark on the journey to better mental health by clearing up your acne.